leolanese/Angular-Storybook-Chromatic-CDD/README.md

 npx sb init
 ```

-## Up to this point, we should have:
+## Up to this point, we should have

 - Angular App running:
 localhost:4200